 Because of the safety concerns and social distancing recommendations brought on by the COVID-19 pandemic, more people are shopping online than ever before.
+The brick-and-mortar store is falling behind.
 To better welcome these newly converted e-commerce shoppers, as well as returning customers, brands big and small are laser-focused on improving their website and digital experience.
 The homepage is the new storefront.

 But there’s more to it than offering an intuitive checkout process or generous return policies or some nice clip art of puppies Today’s consumers expect only the best from the brands they support.
 And they’re willing to pay for it.